julson/CarND-Traffic-Sign-Classifier-Project/writeup.md

 [image10]: ./images/expanded1.png "Traffic Sign Rotated Left"
 [image11]: ./images/expanded2.png "Traffic Sign Scaled"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/julson/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+We used the traffic signs from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) which was already provided in pickled format.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Using the pandas library to calculate summary statistics of the traffic signs data set, I got:

 * The size of training set is 34799
 * The size of the validation set is 4410